-Taking the plunge and purchasing new (or for the first time) Enterprise Resource Planning (ERP) software system can be a daunting endeavor.
+Taking the plunge and purchasing new (or for the first time) Enterprise Resource Planning (ERP) software system such as Microsoft Dynamics NAV can be a daunting endeavor.
 There is cost involved, reorganization of how you run your business, training, and of course the ultimate goal of a return on your investment (ROI).

 You can go into this choice armed with knowledge, which can help you make the optimal decision for your specific business needs.